-Metabolon has been cited in over 3,000 scientific presentations and publications.
+Metabolon’s platform and services have contributed to over 3,000 publications..
 In January alone of this year, our data was used in 28 metabolomics citations, one of which appeared in Nature Genetics.
 The topics range from COVID-19 to inflammation; the species studied include sea urchins and cows.
 Where will our data help you publish next?

 - Urine-based multi-omic comparative analysis of COVID-19 and bacterial sepsis-induced ARDS